 We’ve rounded up some of the best bars in Shoreditch to help you plan your next big night out.

-Described as “the nightmare girlfriend your mum warned you about”, Nikki’s is a place where hedonism reigns.
+Inspired by “the nightmare girlfriend your mum warned you about”, Nikki’s is a place where hedonism reigns.
 Haters and hangups should both be left at the door for this one, because you never know where the night will take you.
 Drawing kitschy influences from the likes of Quentin Tarantino, amongst others, Nikki’s promises outlandishly trashy decor splashed with colour.
 They’re also sticking a bed in the middle of the bar – purely for the purposes of lounging around and giving zero fucks, mind you.
-Fancy a treat?
-If you head over to Fever, you can get three cocktails for £16 or 6 for £26.
+39A Hoxton Square, N1 6NN.
+Find out more.

 One of the best bars in the world.
 A step through The Gibson’s Art Deco-style swing doors is a step into a time machine.
 Both its interiors and its cocktail menu will take you on a journey through the ages: from the Edwardian era, passing through the glamorous twenties and thirties, and flinging you forward into the future.

 The bar only seats up to forty people, and there’s often live jazz playing from a corner.
 But it’s the drinks that people come for.
 Made by some of the best bartenders in the world, the cocktails are, well, some of the best in the world.
 The classic Gibson cocktail – the bar’s namesake – is their speciality, of course.
 44 Old Street, EC1V 9AQ.
 Read more.

 Feeling ballsy?
 This ludicrously–named bar invites you to dive into a pool of 1,000,000 balls while drinking sweet shop-inspired cocktails, including the Dibbie Dabberson and the Skittle Sour.
 (OK, you aren’t actually allowed to takes drinks in the ball pool.)
 97-113 Curtain Road, EC2A 3BS.
 Read more.